abelkm99/slack-bot/readme.md

         [ ] should we handle it on the channel or should we create a database for it

     [ ] Code Review, remove unhandle import mnamn
-    [ ] refactor move all the database operations outside of the SLACK APP [ ] Unit Test
+    [ ] functions shoudl have a return and parameters should have what to expect [ ] refactor move all the database operations outside of the SLACK APP [ ] Unit Test

     [ ] create a new fields for profile URL and store the result to a json FILE [ ] handle update USER INFO
 # read more about